 Dr. Jeffrey Lieberman Needs to be Investigated

-A colleague of mine said years ago that Jeffrey Lieberman needed to be stripped of his title as “Dr.” and proceeded to call him “Mr.” in his communications.
-This was impressive to me, as I had known no other psychiatrist for whom another colleague would make such a suggestion; with Lieberman, it would only be the first of many times and, after four years of my misfortune of having to deal with him and to come to know better his character, I sympathize.
+A colleague of mine said years ago that Jeffrey Lieberman needed to be stripped of his title as “Dr.” and proceeded to call him “Mr.” in our communications.
+This was impressive to me, as I had known no other psychiatrist for whom another colleague would make such a suggestion; with Lieberman, it would only be the first of many and, after four years of my misfortune of having to deal with him and to come to know better his character, I sympathize.
 I will hence refer to him simply as “Lieberman.”
 I am annotating here his speech in the same manner that I used to “translate” Donald Trump’s speeches — to expose his hypocrisy and the menace he is to society.
-The public will benefit from being informed, especially since he is seeking a position in the Biden administration, and his appointment would be a serious travesty for the country and the medical community.
+The public will benefit from being informed, especially since he is seeking a position in the Biden administration, and his appointment would be a travesty for the country and the medical community.
 It was said that he helped Donald Trump as much as he did because he was eyeing a cabinet position; his recent bid adds proof to this claim, and it seems not to matter to him under whom he holds his position.

 For those unfamiliar with him, Lieberman is the psychiatrist who most helped Donald Trump to stay in office.
 Some say he was the decisive factor.
 The more we learn, the more detrimental his actions turn out to be (“an accomplice to criminal negligence and medical malpractice,” according to one lawyer).
 He needs to be investigated for the favors he did for a president so damaging to public health, against psychiatric principles and against professional societal duties.
 We also believe that the charges Lieberman and the organization once he headed, the American Psychiatric Association (APA), took funds and privileges from the Trump administration to intimidate and harm the many psychiatrists and other mental health experts who were trying to bring public attention to warnings about Donald Trump’s dangerous psychology and unfitness for office.
 All the government money Lieberman and others subsequently received for their institutions, asymmetrically with other institutions of science and medicine under the same administration, needs to be investigated before he takes any important position.